How to Become an Accountant

 While students complete their education they should pursue accounting internships to begin gaining experience in the field and honing the skills required to thrive in it.
 These internships will enable you to expand your network and build professional connections that can help you secure a full-time position.

-Step Three: Consider Getting CPA Licensed
+Step Four: Consider Getting CPA Licensed

-Depending on the state you live in, you will have to meet certain requirements to become CPA certified.
+Depending on the state you live in, you will have to meet certain requirements to become CPA-certified.
 Most states require candidates to have 150 semester hours of education.
 Typical four-year bachelor’s degrees are only 120 semester hours.

 While the most popular way for students to receive the extra 30 credits is to enroll in a five-year professional accounting program that combines a Bachelor’s and Master’s degree in accounting, there are other ways to meet this requirement: